NN4Neurosim/nn4n/docs/structure.md

         - [Inter-Area Connections Under EI Constraints](#inter-area-connections-under-ei-constraints)

 ## Introduction
 This module defines structures for any RNN in the standard 3-layer architectures (as shown below).
 The structures of the hidden layer in this project are defined using masks.
-Therefore, classes in this module will generate input_mask, hidden_mask, and output_mask that are used in the `model` module<br>
+Therefore, classes in this module will generate input_mask, hidden_mask, and readout_mask that are used in the `model` module<br>

 <p align="center"><img src="../img/RNN_structure.png" width="400"></p>

-Where yellow nodes are in the input layer, green nodes are in the hidden layer, and purple nodes are in the output layer.
+Where yellow nodes are in the InputLayer, green nodes are in the HiddenLayer, and purple nodes are in the ReadoutLayer.

 ## Structures
 ### MultiArea
 See [Examples](../examples/MultiArea.ipynb) <br>
 This will generate a multi-area RNN without E/I constraints.
-Therefore, by default, the input/hidden/output masks are binary masks.
+Therefore, by default, the input/hidden/readout masks are binary masks.
 Use cautious when the `use_dale` parameter of CTRNN is set to True, because it will make all neurons to be excitatory.
 **NOTE:** This also implicitly covers single area case.
 If `n_area` is set to 1.
 All other parameters that conflict this setting will be ignored.
 #### MultiArea Parameters
 | Parameter                | Default       | Type                       | Description                                |